great-expectations/great_expectations/docs/guides/tutorials/getting_started_v3_api.rst

 .. warning::

    The steps described in this tutorial assume you want to use the Great Expectations v3 (Batch Requests) API.
+The CLI commands used in this tutorial are available in Great Expectations version 0.13.19 and above.

 The tutorial will walk you through the following steps: